 - Drops in blood pressure when rising from sitting or lying down that may cause dizziness or fainting (orthostatic hypotension)

 - Bladder or bowel problems

-- Changes in the way your eyes adjust from light to dark
+- Changes in the way the eyes adjust from light to dark or far to near

 Proximal neuropathy (diabetic polyradiculopathy)